A little learning is a dangerous thing.

-Since 2015, I've taught philosophy at the University of Tennessee.
-I've taught courses on the history of philosophy, the fundamentals of moral and political theory, and contemporary applied issues in ethics and politics.
+I have been teaching philosophy at the University of Tennessee since 2015.
+So, far, I've taught courses on the history of philosophy, the fundamentals of moral and political theory, the philosophy of love, and contemporary applied issues in ethics and politics.
 I'm also prepared to teach introductory-level critical thinking courses and rudimentary formal logic.
-Additionally, I'm currently developing several prototype undergraduate courses, including a survey of contemporary political philosophy, a specialized course on the concept of oppression, and a course on environmental justice.

 Before teaching my own courses at UT, I worked as a teaching assistant for several philosophy faculty members, where I gave the occasional guest lecture, graded assignments, and led weekly breakout discussion sections.
 I have assisted with courses on the history of philosophy, introductory metaphysics and epistemology, moral and political theory, and formal logic.

 Below you'll find a sampling of my recent syllabi and course materials.
-For more information on my teaching at UT, see a summary of my recent teaching evaluations, some testimonials from students, and my (less official) student ratings from RateMyProfessors.
+For more information on my teaching at UT, see a summary of my recent teaching evaluations, as well as some testimonials from students.

 What is love?
 Aside from comprising the eponymous refrain to a catchy song from the early 1990s, this is a central question which has captivated human interest from time immemorial.
 It’s safe to assume that, in at least some capacity, it has similarly fascinated, implicated, or perhaps entirely eluded us all at some time or another.
 What is the nature of love itself?
 How does romantic love differ from friendship?
 How do related physical and mental states like attraction and sexual desire fit in?
 Can we love things that aren’t individuals?
 How, in fact, does it all work?
 We will confront these questions and more in this class as we examine the work and methodology of great thinkers from throughout history.